 - Resale — If you’re planning to stay in your home for a shorter time period, resale value will be more important than if you’re planning to stay long term.

-- Other features — So many of them!
-Central air conditioning, swimming pool, garage, granite countertops, hardwood floors, walk-in closets.
-Have some fun figuring out what you can and can’t live without.
+- Other features — Central air conditioning, swimming pool, garage, granite countertops, hardwood floors, walk-in closets.
+Have some fun figuring out what you can and can’t live without — and how much it will cost you.

 Can’t find what you’re looking for in your price range?
 A good real estate agent can help you determine whether your wish list is realistic.
 If it’s not, you may need to compromise.